 Bumble bees (Bombus spp.) are creatures I am particularly fond of.
 In Germany, I investigated their foraging behavior and odor preferences and found that they … don’t necessarily prefer Silver Linden odor to others.
 But this setback did not discourage me from studying insect ecology and especially insect pathology.
 Over 3 years, I focused on the diseases and other influences that could be causing the decline of bumble bees in the U.S. I particularly focused on a pathogen called Nosema bombi, an incredible fungus that seems to be distributed all over the world.

 My fascination for the evolution and ecology of insects has led me to the University of Bielefeld.
-Here I am studying phenotypic plasticity in wax moths, social parasites of honey bees.
-In search for an invertebrate equivalent of something like personality, I experimentally try to find the origins of individuality in these tiny insects.
+For my PhD thesis I studied phenotypic plasticity in wax moths, social parasites of honey bees.
+In search for an invertebrate equivalent of something like personality, I experimentally investigated the causes of individuality in these tiny insects.
 Wax moth, which attract females with ultrasonic songs, are nearly perfect for finding out why some individuals appear so much bolder than others.

 I think I already liked to draw back in kindergarten.
 As I grew more experienced and learned more and more techniques, the pencil has almost complete been replaced by a mouse and tablet on my desk.
 Creating illustrations on a computer is fascinating.
 One of my dreams is to one day design illustrations that help readers and students better understand biology.
 Until then, I enjoy using my pencil and computer for outreach projects, creating posters, postcards, logos, or bookmarks.
 Here are a few of these illustrations I made for special events or on commission: